-What do tougher WHO air quality guidelines mean for UK?
+What do tougher WHO air quality guidelines mean for the UK?

 To try to help tackle pollution’s deadly impact across, the World Health Organization (WHO) on Wednesday set out more rigorous guidelines for how much pollution people can be exposed to.

-The WHO’s new guidelines recommend new air quality limits for several pollutants known to negatively affect human health: particulate matter, ozone, nitrogen dioxide, sulfur dioxide and carbon monoxide.
+The WHO’s guidelines recommend new air quality limits for several pollutants known to negatively affect human health: particulate matter, ozone, nitrogen dioxide, sulfur dioxide and carbon monoxide.

 The tougher limits are based on six systematic scientific assessments considering more than 500 research papers.
-The latest scientific evidence shows that air pollution not only contributes to premature deaths, but to reduced lung growth and aggravated asthma in children and to higher risk of diabetes, heart disease and stroke in adults, the WHO says.
+The latest scientific evidence shows that air pollution not only contributes to premature deaths, but to reduced lung growth and aggravated asthma in children and to a higher risk of diabetes, heart disease and stroke in adults, the WHO says.

 Though not legally binding, the new rules offer a guide to governments across the world looking to reduce the impact of air pollution on their citizens.
 Meeting the new limits will require leaders to take tougher action against fossil fuel burning, heavy vehicle traffic and highly polluting industries.